opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 implementation to enable ONOS's built-in apps perform topology discovery using packet-in/out.

+To work on this exercise, you will need multiple terminal windows (or tabs) to operate with the CLI of Mininet, ONOS, and BMv2.
+We use the following convention to distinguish between commands of different CLIs:

+* Commands starting with `$` are intended to be executed in the Ubuntu terminal prompt;
+* `onos>` for commands in the ONOS CLI;
+* `mininet>` for the Mininet CLI;
+* `RuntimeCmd:` for the BMv2 CLI.

 ## Controller packet I/O with P4Runtime

 The P4 program under `p4src/` provides support for carrying arbitrary metadata